loxilb-io/killercoda-examples/loxilb-nat64tcp/step2.md

 This command will configure LB policy to connection IPv6 client with `2001:11` VIP and `31.31.31.1, 32.32.32.1, 33.33.33.1` IPv4 endpoints.

-LoxiLB'S NAT64 is operationg as like following diagram:
+LoxiLB'S NAT64 is operating as like following diagram:

 ![configuration](./assets/configuration.png)

-configuration

 Check LoxiLB NAT64 configuration :
 ```